 Submissions

 Theaker’s Quarterly Fiction is a paperback and ebook zine edited (usually) by Stephen Theaker and John Greenwood, which we publish more or less four times a year.
 The original plan was to write it all ourselves under a bunch of pseudonyms, Fanthorpe-style, but now we often include other people’s stories too.
-We try to keep to a quarterly schedule, but Stephen's work on the zine does have to squeeze in around his work as a freelance publishing handyman.
+We try to keep to a quarterly schedule, but Stephen's work on the zine does have to squeeze in around his work as a freelance publishing handyman, so issues will sometimes bunch up a bit.

 Submissions:

 UNSPLATTERPUNK!
-7 (TQF78): open for submissions until 30 April 2024; due out summer 2024.
+8 (TQF83): open for submissions until 30 April 2025; due out summer 2024.
 Please follow the specific submission guidelines for this special issue.

 BOOK SUBMISSIONS